commercetools/commercetools-payone-integration/docs/Project-Lifecycle.md

 Select **Gradle Tests Runner** in the **Run tests using** dropdown and apply the changes.

-Then right click on the test you want to run and select **Create 'Test_name'...** with Gradle icon in front of it.

 [Stack Overflow: How to run test not as a JUnit but as a Gradle test](http://stackoverflow.com/a/34333598/980828)

 ### Development workflow